 5.2.5 Solutions

-5.2.5.x Solution #2.x Reuse of management intervention trigger
+5.2.5.1 Solution #2.1 Reuse of management intervention trigger

-A possible solution for key issues 2a and 2b, charging request optimization.
+A possible solution for key issues 2a and 2b covering requirements REQ-CH_REQ-01, charging request optimization.

 There is no definition of the management intervention trigger, the only information is that it relates to a management event, it is always immediate, cannot be changed by the CHF and used to trigger an update.